Safezone-Cartons/oreilly-katas-2024/ADRs/Software.md

 ## Context

-Our application must be able to easy interconnect with different device types in order to receive data, it has to have a  real-time throughput as an requirement and should be easy maintanable.
+Our application must be able to easy interconnect with different device types in order to receive data, it has to have a  real-time throughput as an requirement and should be easy maintainable.

 ## Decision